Stay in Touch!

-The electric guitar is a very versatile instrument and Walker knew how to get the best from it – from long and expressive single note sounds to thick supportive chord playing.
+The electric guitar is a very versatile instrument and Walker knew how to get the best from it.
+He could do it all, from long and expressive single note sounds to thick supportive chord playing.

-With his success, his music travelled further afield and went on to inspire Rhythm and Blues bands in the U.K such as the Rolling Stones, The Yardbirds and Fleetwood Mac.
+With his success, his music traveled further afield and went on to inspire Rhythm and Blues bands in the U.K. These included the Rolling Stones, The Yardbirds and Fleetwood Mac.

-Gibson also released other variations aimed at a mid priced level and now other companies such as Harmony and Kay were releasing budget models which helped fuel the growing interest and demand.
+Other variations were aimed at a mid priced level and now other companies such as Harmony and Kay were releasing budget models which helped fuel the growing interest and demand.

-These lower priced instruments were particularly popular especially as the hard times struck all with the great depression, which forced many African Americans in the south to migrate north in search of jobs in larger cities.
+These lower priced instruments were particularly popular, especially as the hard times struck all with the great depression.
+During this time, many African Americans in the south were forced to migrate north in search of jobs in larger cities.

 The style of blues was influenced by the urban, industrialised surroundings and over the next few years a new way of playing emerged.